cygnus666/Circuit-Sword/Circuit-Sword-FAQ.md

 7. Run the command `sudo service cs-hud start`

 ## How do I enable the 640x480 LCD?
+1. Solder a bridge between the solder pads labelled below
-Insert your Circuit Sword SD card into a PC then open the file `config.txt` using "Notepad++".
+2. Insert your Circuit Sword SD card into a PC then open the file `config.txt` using "Notepad++".
 Add and remove `#` as follows
 ```
 # Enable 320x240 custom display mode
 #framebuffer_width=320